BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Sections.md

 Notes:

-- Use nested sections to structure test steps.
+- Use nested sections to organize test code.
-- (The variables yielded by method <code>prelude</code> are a client and a log.
-This test does not use the client, and so uses the variable name <code>_</code> instead of variable <code>client</code>.
+- This test does not use the client, and so uses the variable name <code>_</code> instead of variable name <code>client</code>.
 This prevents the RubyMine IDE from flagging it as an unused variable during code inspection.)

 ##  Test Log